CentOS/docs-installation-guide/README.md

 # CentOS Official Documentation

+This repository contains the sources that make up the [https://docs.centos.org/en-US/centos/install-guide/](CentOS Installation Guide).
 Please report Issues and submit Pull Requests for **Content Fixes** here.
+For other issues or fixes, use:

+* [CentOS_Docs](https://github.com/CentOS/docs) - the builder repository for the entire website, including for example structure configuration
+* [CentOS_Docs_Web_UI](https://github.com/CentOS/docs-web-ui) - the website's user interface (e.g. CSS styling) sources

+## Repository structure

 The documentation is broken up into two top level directories.
 The `legacy_docs` directory contains the debranded single-page html documentation.
 As the